openebs-archive/openebs-docs/docs/FAQ.md

 ## What must be the disk mount status on Node for provisioning OpenEBS volume?

 OpenEBS have two storage Engines, Jiva and cStor which can be used to provision volume.
-Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted) and cStor can consume disks that are attached (are visible to OS as SCSI devices) by creating a pool with these disks.
+Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted). cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes and no need of format these disks.

+## What are different device paths excluded by NDM?

+NDM is excluding following device path to avoid from creating cStor pools.
+This configuration is added under *Configmap* for *node-disk-manager-config*.

+- `/dev/loop` - loop devices.
+- `/dev/fd` - file descriptors.
+- `/dev/sr` - CD-ROM devices.
+- `/dev/ram` - ramdisks.
+- `/dev/dm` -lvm.
+- `/dev/md` -multiple device ( software RAID devices).

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->